 Questions to Ask During a Consultation

-Before you go to your initial consultation, it is a good idea to begin writing down the questions you may have regarding yours or your child’s ear surgery.
-Below is a list of questions you might find helpful as you create your own list:
+Before you go to your initial consultation, it is a good idea to begin writing down the questions you may have regarding your or your child’s ear surgery.
+Below is a list of questions you might find helpful as you create your list: